SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

     processingStatus        = Processing Status
     ```

-6. In the web app folder, edit language-dependent labels in the file [*app/poetryslammanager/i18n/i18n.properties*](../../../tree/main-multi-tenant/app/poetryslammanager/i18n/i18n.properties).
+5. In the web app folder, edit language-dependent labels in the file [*app/poetryslammanager/i18n/i18n.properties*](../../../tree/main-multi-tenant/app/poetryslammanager/i18n/i18n.properties).
 Add a label for facet project data:

     ```
     projectData             = Project Data
     ```

+### Add Required Node Module for Date Calculation
+Poetry Slam Manager uses the node module [*moment*](https://www.npmjs.com/package/moment) for date calculations during the project creation.
+In this step, you add the node module to the project.

+1. Open a terminal.
+2. Ensure that the project root is open.
+3. Run the command `_npm add moment_`.
+By this statement, the package.json is enhanced with the dependency *moment*.
+4. Run the command `_npm install_`.
+All node modules are installed in the *node_modules* folder including *moment*.

 ### Test Locally